 In the event that one or more supplemental bedrock groundwater monitoring wells are necessary in a subsequent drilling iteration to characterize dissolved-phase concentrations of COCs at the Site, all bidders are required to provide in Attachment 2 the cost to install and develop supplemental bedrock groundwater monitoring wells.
-All bidders shall assume that all supplemental bedrock groundwater monitoring wells will be installed, constructed, and developed in accordance with the methodology described in Milestone H. In the event that it is reasonable and necessary to drill and construct one or more bedrock groundwater monitoring well to a total depth greater than the assumed depth of 50 fbg, the per foot cost provided in Attachment 2 (as part of Optional Milestone H2) will be reimbursement for each additional foot of well installation for each monitoring well below, will require the prior approval of ICF/PAUSTIF and/or the Technical Contact and the selected bidder shall present the locations of all proposed bedrock groundwater monitoring wells to ICF/PAUSTIF and/or the Technical Contact and
+All bidders shall assume that all supplemental bedrock groundwater monitoring wells will be installed, constructed, and developed in accordance with the methodology described in Milestone H. In the event that it is reasonable and necessary to drill and construct one or more bedrock groundwater monitoring well to a total depth greater than the assumed depth of 50 fbg, the per foot cost provided in Attachment 2 (as part of Optional Milestone H2) will be reimbursement for each additional foot of well installation for each monitoring well beyond the assumed depth.
+The activation of Milestones L1 and L2, described below, will require the prior approval of ICF/PAUSTIF and/or the Technical Contact and the selected bidder shall present the locations of all proposed bedrock groundwater monitoring wells to ICF/PAUSTIF and/or the Technical Contact for review and comment.